 ↪ How to present your project most effectively

 ↪ The different types of gigs out there

 ↪ How to create more 'news' to grab attention from festival promoters

-If you want something different for your project in 2018, you probably need to do something different.
+If you want something different for your project next year, you probably need to do something different.

-You can ‘enrol’ now via the button at the bottom of this page and start working through the content as soon as you want.
+You can ‘enrol’ now via the button at the bottom of this page to reserve your space.

 I'm confident that following the suggestions in this course will help you to make progress in your career (hence the 30 day money back guarantee) but can make no guarantee that you will see results, just from passing through the lessons and trying the strategies.